omeka/omeka-s-enduser/docs/modules/dspaceconnector.md

 ## Update imported resources

-To  update resources created using the DSpace Connector, simply check "Re-run" the click "Submit" on the "Past DSpace Imports" page.
+To  update resources created using the DSpace Connector, simply check "Re-run" then click "Submit" on the "Past DSpace Imports" page.
 The resources will be updated, not re-imported.
 This allows you to use the Connector to sync data between DSpace and Omeka S installations.

 ## Undo an import